(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-groups, skew trusses, Rota-Baxter systems of groups and braces

-In this section, we establish the connection of twisted post groups with other algebraic systems.
-This section is divided into three parts.
-In the first part, we show the category of weak twisted post groups and the category of skew trusses are isomorphic.
-Then we study the skew trusses corresponding of twisted post groups.
-In the second part, we give an equivalent characterization of Rota-Baxter system of groups with the help of twisted post groups.
-In the final part, we investigate the relationship between two-sided twisted post groups and two-sided braces.
+In this section, we study the connections between twisted post-groups and other algebraic systems.
+The section consists of three parts.
+In the first part, we show that the category of weak twisted post-groups is isomorphic to the category of skew trusses, and we further consider the skew truss analogue of twisted post-groups.
+In the second part, we investigate the connections between Rota-Baxter systems of groups and twisted post-groups.
+Finally, in the third part, we study the relationship between two-sided twisted post-groups and two-sided braces.